wtout/pub-labs-linux-auto/README.md

   - **ldap_integration**: joins the VM to the domain to allow AD users to login
   - **usrquota**: sets user's home directory quota
   - **amp_connector**: Installs the Cisco AMP connector
+  - **udesktop**: Installs and configures the XFCE desktop manager on Ubuntu

 To execute specific role(s), add "_--tags 'role1,role2,etc...'_" as argument to the script.